bentomhall/nih-system/Equipment.md

 Weapons with special rules are described here.

+**_Blowgun._** These needles don't do much damage by themselves but make excellent vehicles for poison and are particularly hard to notice.
+When you make an attack with a blowgun and are Hidden, you do not reveal yourself if you miss.
+In addition, you can poison up to 20 blowgun darts with a single vial of poison and do so as part of the action required to make the attack.

 **_Lance._** You have disadvantage when you use a lance to attack a target within 5 feet of you.
 Also, a lance requires two hands to wield when you aren’t mounted.

 **_Net._** A Large or smaller creature hit by a net is restrained until it is freed.
 A net has no effect on creatures that are formless, or creatures that are Huge or larger.
 A creature can use its action to make a DC 10 Strength check, freeing itself or another creature within its reach on a success.
 Dealing 5 slashing damage to the net (AC 10) also frees the creature without harming it, ending the effect and destroying the net.

 When you use an action, bonus action, or reaction to attack with a net, you can make only one attack regardless of the number of attacks you can normally make.

-**_Blowgun._** These needles don't do much damage by themselves but make excellent vehicles for poison and are particularly hard to notice.
-When you make an attack with a blowgun and are Hidden, you do not reveal yourself if you miss.
-In addition, you can poison up to 20 blowgun darts with a single vial of poison and do so as part of the action required to make the attack.
+**_Trident._** Critical hits made with this weapon restrain the enemy until the end of your next turn.

 **Weapons (table)**